charliecrouse/reel/README.md

 flask run
 ```

-Now, the frontend (make sure you are in the root directory):
+Now, in a new terminal instance from the project root, run the frontend:
 ```sh
 yarn run start
 ```